kylescotshank/IntroToNCBIandBLAST/README.md

 ## What is the NCBI?

-The [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) is an important component of the [National Library of Medicine](https://www.nlm.nih.gov) that serves two broad functions.
+The [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov) is an important component of the [National Library of Medicine](https://www.nlm.nih.gov) that has two broadly defined functions.
 First, the NCBI is tasked with hosting and maintaining a series of databases relevant to biotechnology and biomedicine.
 Secondly, the NCBI also serves to both curate and develop a wide variety of bioinformatics tools and services for researchers to use.
-For those interested in the overall development of the NCBI, a good overview of its history can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK148949/).
+We will take a better look at these two functions below.
+For further reading, a good overview of the history of the NCBI can be found [here](https://www.ncbi.nlm.nih.gov/books/NBK148949/).

 ***